bitsmuggler/sellify-demo/README.md

 The Sellify Structurizr model is a representation of the architecture of the Sellify example application.

-The example application is used in various presentations and workshops to demonstrate the capabilities of Structurizr, a tool for visualizing software architecture.

 ## Files
 * `sellify.dsl` - The Structurizr DSL file that defines the architecture model for the Sellify application with German Labels.
 * `sellify_en.dsl` - The Structurizr DSL file that defines the architecture model for the Sellify application, with English labels.